Kehrlann/securing-mcp-servers/slides/slides.md

 1. A brief history
 1. All about OAuth2
 1. In practice: Spring AI integration
+1. Other implementations: Python's FastMCP
 1. Notable alternative: API keys
+1. Clients and Authorization Servers

 ---